 NEWIG was established in 2002 and remains one of the few organizations in Ghana focusing on advancing women’s rights and raising the status of women in the social, political and economic life of the country.
 NEWIG believes that advocacy for women’s rights is not enough and that any effort to change women’s lives should involve practical steps to advance women economically.
 Over the years, NEWIG has trained thousands of women in setting up or developing their businesses.
 NEWIG’s Executive Director, Mawusi Awity, is a Small Business Development Expert with training in Advanced Entrepreneurship from the University of Ghana’s School of Business.

-EMpower’s 7th grant to NEWIG will support the training of 15 young women in key construction industry vocational skills and will link them to insiders who will facilitate their entry in the industry and mentor them for at least a year.
-The young women will also be provided with business and cooperative management skills as well as gender awareness and self-defence training.
+EMpower’s 8th grant to NEWIG will support the training of 15 young women in key construction industry vocational skills and will link them to insiders who will facilitate their entry in the industry and mentor them for at least a year.
+The young women will also be provided with business and cooperative management skills as well as gender awareness and self-defense.

 Primary Location: Accra

 Funded Since: 2012

 Our Underwriters pay for all of our administrative and fundraising costs, so 100% of your donation goes directly to empowering at-risk youth.